 Two clinical trials are recruiting HIV negative healthy volunteers at Imperial College London.
 For information about the trials please email email@example.com or phone 0800 358 3001.

-If you take part you will need to attend the centre for the next six to 12 months but will be reimbursed for your time.
+If you take part you will need to attend the centre regularly for the next six to 12 months and will be reimbursed for your time.

-For details of UK trials currently recruiting visit Help Make History or follow @HelpMakeIt_MRC on Twitter.
+For details of UK trials currently recruiting, follow the Help Make History campaign @HelpMakeIt_MRC on Twitter.

 Page last reviewed: 08/09/2014